coolcodeexamples/light-switch/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-This is a training repository for TypeScript
+This is a training repository.

 The objective is to implment a light switch.

-The use cases are described in the `src/index.spec.ts`

 ## Contribute